7thact/homework06/README.md

 CSS
 Bootstrap

-Summary
 On the homepage page you will see the dashboard.
-There is a search form at the top of the page with five cities hard-coded in that will populate the weather for those cities.
+There is a search bar in the middle of the page where you can search for the current weather.
 There is also a box where past searched cities will be saved and appear as a button.

 Deployed Version Link: